 If you read just one article before making your decision on a new paddle board, make it this one.
 If nothing else, it will give you insight and a better framework for discerning real and useful information from the nonsense that permeates most of the internet.

-Faced with too many choices and no prior knowledge of how to select a board, many buyers fall under the spell of a well-placed advertisement in the form of one of those “10 Best Inflatable Paddle Boards” lists (or equivalent categorized list) that come up on Google when you search for buying advice.
+Faced with too many choices and no prior knowledge of how to select a board, many buyers fall under the spell of a well-disguised advertisement in the form of one of those “Best Inflatable Paddle Boards” lists (or equivalent product rating articles) that come up when you do an internet search for buying advice.

 In addition to monetized editorial reviews and manipulated social media, you should also be aware that fake 'customer' reviews are a huge problem for e-commerce in general, and the stand up paddle board industry is no exception.
 In fact, there is an entire shadowy industry of automated customer review generation, allowing companies to amass hundreds of glowing reviews as long as they are willing to pay for them.